Moline, Illinois: Sports

 Moline was home to the Tri-Cities Blackhawks, a professional basketball team that evolved into what is today the Atlanta Hawks.
-The Blackhawks played at Wharton Field House from 1946–1951.
+The Blackhawks played at Wharton Field House from 1946 to 1951.

 For 27 seasons between 1914 and 1948, the Moline Plowboys played minor league baseball at Browning Field.
 The Plowboys played primarily in the Three-I League.
 Such notable future Major Leaguers as Rube Ehrhardt, Peanuts Lowrey, Claude Passeau and Eddie Waitkus played for the Plowboys, whose team president for three years was Warren Giles, later inducted in the National Baseball Hall of Fame.

 Moline's Vibrant Arena at The MARK is currently home to the Quad City Steamwheelers, an indoor football team in the Indoor Football League.
 The Vibrant Arena is also home to the Quad City Storm of the SPHL The Quad Cities are also home to the Quad City River Bandits, the Single A Midwest League affiliates of the Kansas City Royals.
 The River Bandits play their home games at Modern Woodmen Park (formerly John O'Donnell Stadium) in Davenport, Iowa.